Faithlife/styled-ui/catalog/button/variations.md

 ### Supported style customizations

 Do not use the `style` prop to style this component (it will be ignored).
 Instead, if there is missing customization that you need for this component, ask to have it added.
-The `theme` prop can be used to control color variations while the `styleOverrides` prop can be used for other styles.

 ```react
 showSource: true